rtomasa/MkDocs_RePlay/docs/faq.md

 Developers of cores don’t have to worry about writing different video drivers for Direct3D, OpenGL or worrying about catering to all possible input APIs, sound APIs, gamepads, etc.

-**RePlay OS** uses a custom libretro frontend specifically tailored to Raspberry devices.
+**RePlayOS** uses a custom libretro frontend specifically tailored to Raspberry devices.
 It is programmed in C and uses the following libraries:

 - DRM, EGL, and OpenGL ES 3.X for video
 - SDL2 for audio and input devices